White Moth Black Butterfly

 White Moth Black Butterfly is a British/Indian/American cross-continental progressive pop project with members from Nottinghamshire, UK, New Delhi, India, and Salt Lake City, Utah, US.
-The group consists of TesseracT lead singer Daniel Tompkins, Skyharbor guitarist Keshav Dhar, as well as Randy Slaugh (keyboards/orchestrations), Jordan Bethany (vocals), and Mac Christensen (drums).
+The group consists of TesseracT lead singer Daniel Tompkins, Skyharbor guitarist Keshav Dhar, as well as Randy Slaugh (keyboards/orchestrations), Jordan Bethany (vocals), and Mac Christensen (production and drums).

 Formation and One Thousand Wings (2013-2014)

 White Moth Black Butterfly initially began as a solo project and experimental creative outlet for singer Daniel Tompkins, who was the frontman for TesseracT at the time.
 After parting ways with TesseracT, he connected with guitarist and producer Keshav Dhar and asked Keshav to help produce and mix the solo tracks he had been working on.
 He connected with singer/songwriter Jordan Bethany at a local church in the U.K. and asked her to guest on a few songs as well.
 With the help of Dhar, Bethany and others including Acle Kahney from TesseracT contributing production as well, Tompkins self-released White Moth Black Butterfly's debut album One Thousand Wings.